jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

    - The diagonal signifies that both groups receive exactly the same amount of information, which corresponds to the ideal sought.

 A movement perpendicular to the diagonal should be penalized, as it indicates an imbalance in the distribution of information between the groups.
 Similarly, we must penalize movement along the diagonal, as it affects efficiency.
 These costs are measured by Euclidean distance.
-In the figure below, we observe the transition from a distribution γa to a distribution γb, broken down into two components.
+In the [Figure 3](#fig3) below, we observe the transition from a distribution γa to a distribution γb, broken down into two components.
 One is dashed, representing the efficiency, and the other is solid, representing the fairness.

 <center>
 <a name="fig3"></a>